pm4ml/connection-manager-api/functional-tests/README.md

     From the root of the project

-    ```bash
-    1.1 cd ./server
-    ```

-    1.2 Open .env in this directory and set AUTH_ENABLED=true
+    1.1 Open .env in this directory and set AUTH_ENABLED=true

-    1.3 Open Vault for product-dev environment.
+    1.2 Open Vault for product-dev environment.
 Go to secrets->secret->wso2->adminpwd and copy the admin password for wso2 ISKM

-    1.4 Open wso2 ISKM.
+    1.3 Open wso2 ISKM.
 Click List in Service Providers.
 Click MCM_Portal and click Edit

+    1.4.
+Open Inbound Authentication COnfiguration -> OAuth/Open ID Connect Configuration and copy OAuth Client Key and OAuth Client Secret and paste it in the APP_OAUTH_CLIENT_KEY, APP_OAUTH_CLIENT_SECRET variables in .env and functional_tests/.env file.

     1.5.
-Open Inbound Authentication COnfiguration -> OAuth/Open ID Connect Configuration and copy OAuth Client Key and OAuth Client Secret and paste it in the APP_OAUTH_CLIENT_KEY, APP_OAUTH_CLIENT_SECRET variables in server/.env and functional_tests/.env file.

-    1.6.
 Fill in the OAUTH2_ISSUER with the corresponding env.
 For example if you are using product dev env, it should be ISKM.dev.product.mbox-dev.io/oauth2/token

-    1.7.
+    1.6.
 Go to mcm k8s cluster, acess connection-manager-secret and copy the certificate and paste its contents as a single line in the value for EMBEDDED_CERTIFICATE variable.

-    1.8 Make sure the 4 env vars are updated in both /server/.env
+    1.7 Make sure the 4 env vars are updated in both .env

     ```bash
     npm i